Skip to content

 Weakest section deep work

-Drill weakest section (TBD by diagnostic) topics, timed, with full review after every set.
+Drill weakest section (TBD by your baseline exam) topics, timed, with full review after every set.

-• 6 hours of timed drilling on weakest section (TBD by diagnostic).
+• 6 hours of timed drilling on weakest section (TBD by your baseline exam).

 • 30 min per session reviewing every miss into the error log.